Medical Triage : Online Medical Help

 Critical

-Patients with hypotension
+with hypotension

-Patients who are restless or drowsy.
+who are restless or drowsy.

-Patients who are also tachypneic.
+who are also tachypneic.

-Patient with severe headache and/or severe nausea and vomitting.
+with severe headache and/or severe nausea and vomitting.

 Semi-critical

-Patients who are lethargic and unable to walk
+who are lethargic and unable to walk

 Non-critical

-Comfortable-looking patients with fever
+patients with fever

 Fever